sourcegraph/about/content/blogposts/go/gophercon-2019-go-module-proxy-life-of-a-query.md

 She wanted to create a set of Go packages that help other people be better dog owners.
 If dogs are happy, Katie's happy.

-She begins to create a new [repository](https://github.com/katiehockman/puppies) on Github, and starts creating Go packages for all of the source code that she wants to provide.
+She begins to create a new [repository](https://github.com/katiehockman/puppies) on GitHub, and starts creating Go packages for all of the source code that she wants to provide.

 - She created [walk](https://github.com/katiehockman/puppies/tree/master/walk), a package that can algorithmically decide the best dog walking route in your neighborhood.
 - She then created [bark](https://github.com/katiehockman/puppies/tree/master/bark).
 A package that can tell you what your dog is thinking based on the audio you provide from their bark.